Ultimate Guide to Seasickness When Cruising: Prevention, Treatment & Insurance

 Understanding how to manage your discomfort during rough seas or cruising to the next port can help you enjoy the voyage and focus on creating memories, rather than looking for the nearest can of Ginger Ale while you anxiously await the next shore excursion.

-These expert tips on motion sickness prevention and treatment offer how cruise insurance can help offer you relief and comfort, allowing you to enjoy your cruise with peace of mind.
+These expert tips on motion sickness prevention and treatment highlight how cruise insurance can help offer you relief and comfort, allowing you to enjoy your cruise with peace of mind.

 What is Seasickness?